 If you have questions, clarifications, or suggestions on how we can better present this information in the future, please let us know!

-*In prior Token Reports we have used numbers to label the time locked tranches but are switching to letters to make it easier to track the tranches if any particular tranche is not relocked As reported in the quarterly token reports from 2020, Tranche G was not relocked, and therefore the number of tranches has been reduced from 8 to 7.
+*Prior to 2021, we used numbers to label the time locked tranches but switched to letters to make it easier to track the tranches if any particular tranche is not relocked.
+As reported in the quarterly token reports from 2020, Tranche G was not relocked, and therefore the number of tranches was reduced from 8 to 7.
 As reported in this Q1 2022 report, Tranche D was not relocked, consistent with notice provided in the Q4 2021 report.
 Accordingly, that tranche will be removed from tables appearing in subsequent reports and is no longer included in the total reported STORJ tokens in long-term lockups.

 This report is provided to the many individuals in the Storj ecosystem, concerning the circulating supply and flows of the STORJ token.